rzeldent/esp32-smartdisplay/README.md

 This is the reason for boards with a direct 16bits parallel connection 8Mb of PSRAM is added and should be used to store this buffer.

 The standard definition of the ```esp32-s3-devkitc-1.json``` does not have any configuration for the increases flash size and PSRAM.
-That's the reason a special board definition has been created: ```esp32-s3-devkitc-1-n16-psram.json```.
+This is one of the reasons a special board definitions have been created.

 ## More on LV_COLOR_16_SWAP